 Access to the land, which had been surveyed as 56 acres 3 roods 10 perches (just under 30 hectares), was through another leasehold and an adjacent landowner.
-This Initial access to The Rock site was via an easement off Mt Byron Road near The Hollow Log across paddocks and creeks for a few kilometres (locally known as Hayes Road) .
-As a result of deterioration of this track close to the final destination a new access track was created off Stirlings Road in late 2011 making for much shorter and easier entry to the site.
+Initial access to The Rock site was via an easement off Mt Byron Road near The Hollow Log.
+Crossing paddocks and creeks for a few kilometres, locals called it McQueen’s Road (in part) and Hayes Road (in part) .
+As a result of deterioration of this track close to the final destination, a new access track was created off Stirlings Road in late 2011 making for much shorter and easier entry to the site.

 Some background about the property

-It is understood that, in the late 1990s, Powerlink resumed the property for a prospective future use as an off-peak load generating facility (a hydro dam).
-Over time the house fell into dereliction and disrepair, especially after a previous lessee, Victim of Crimes Association, vacated their lease.
+Over time the house had fallen into dereliction and disrepair, especially after a previous lessee, Victim of Crimes Association, vacated their lease.
 Vandalism ensued and Powerlink considered the house was quite unsafe and planned to demolish it.

-There is a story that most of the kitchen at the far end of the photo, including a stove, was thrown off the balcony into the gorge below.
+There is a story that most of the kitchen at the far end of this photo, including a stove, sink and bench was thrown off the balcony into the gorge below.

 Addressing the vandalism of the Pole House was an early priority.
 Chris Johnson and Oliver Bergel negotiated with Powerlink to supply a lockable gates at the commencement of the easement near the Hollow Log and some 50 or so metres from the Pole House on its access track.
 This was to inhibit unauthorised entry and possible further damage to the house.

 Tim Easton along with Chris and Oliver, set about rectifying the vandalism, including refurbishing and fixing the roof during a number of working bees.